demianbrecht/sanction/docs/index.rst

 :note: The intention of the sanction library is to not only provide accessibility
        to the OAuth2 authorization code flow, but all server-side flows.
-However, due to lack of implementations, the only tested currently teseted flows are authorization code and client credentials.
+However, due to lack of implementations, the only tested currently tested flows are authorization code and client credentials.